 In the event that overtime is offered to all qualified members and it is refused by all members, then a force back (mandatory overtime) will be required.
 A force back priority list shall be maintained.
 This list will contain the names of all personnel eligible for the force back.
 The names will be listed in reverse seniority with the person with the least seniority at the top.
 The force back will be imposed onto the junior person, not on probation (unless their probationary firefighter skills checklist has been completed), coming off of shift with the qualifications required for the assignment.
 This force back will then move up the scale from junior to senior.
 Once a person is forced back, they shall be placed at the bottom of the force back priority list.
-If when imposing a force back an employee would be required to work for seventy-two (72) hours, this person would be passed over on the force back priority list and the next person below him on the list would be forced back.
+If when imposing a force back an employee is on a scheduled benefit day the following shift, attending a fire department approved class/special assignment, or required to work for seventy-two (72) hours, this person would be passed over on the force back priority list and the next person below them on the list would be forced back.
 The person passed over would remain in their position on the force back priority list for the next force back event.
 If necessary, the District may implement force backs to maintain their minimum manning levels.